 The Salk Cancer Center continued to see a meteoric rise in its prominence in cancer research under the leadership of Walter Eckhart who took the reins as director in 1976—a role he would hold for more than three decades.
 Eckhart’s studies of tumor virus genes that stimulate cellular growth signaling pathways, allowing the cells to divide continuously, led to the development of drugs that inhibit the growth of cancer cells.

 Under Reuben Shaw’s leadership, the Salk Cancer Center comprises half of the research at Salk.
-Primarily focused on two distinct programs (Genetic, Epigenetic and Immune Circuits in Cancer; Animal Models of Cancer and Therapeutics Program), Salk Cancer Center’s research continues to break down the boundaries that have traditionally limited the scope and efficacy of cancer medicine.
+Primarily focused on two distinct programs (Genome Stability, Epigenetics, and Aging in Cancer; Tumor Immunology, Metabolism, and Therapeutics), Salk Cancer Center’s research continues to break down the boundaries that have traditionally limited the scope and efficacy of cancer medicine.
 Thanks to partnerships such as the San Diego Cancer Centers Council (C3) and others, Salk is positioned to be at the forefront of cancer breakthroughs—until a cure is found.

 Past and Present Salk Cancer Center Directors